She Tossed His Roses Onto Her Truck Seat

 Angela told Jorge, “I wondered what had happened to that man who serenaded me with classic rock.”

-Jorge responded with, “Well, I was wondering what happened to that sweet, charismatic woman who appreciated classic rock.”
+Jorge responded, “Well, I wondered what happened to that sweet, charismatic woman who appreciated classic rock.”

 During their initial courtship, Jorge and Angela were still seeing other people.
-Angela had met a guy online who Jorge describes as “a nut from California.”
+Angela had met a guy online whom Jorge describes as “a nut from California.”

 Jorge’s mother is an impeccable judge of people’s character.
 She and Jorge’s niece can look at a profile picture or meet a woman and say, Well, this young woman, she’s this and that.
-When Jorge’s family met Angela, they thought she had a shell around her, that she was hiding something.
+When Jorge’s family met Angela, they thought she had a shell around her and was hiding something.
 “I’m old school.
 This news made me kind of skeptical.
 I sensed she was still seeing this nut from California.”

 Angela went on a Southern Baptist Gospel cruise.
 Jorge was pleased that his future wife shared his faith in God–that they were “equally yoked.”
-The connection the two experienced on the phone before their first date came back strong during her absence.
+The connection they experienced on the phone before their first date returned strong during her absence.